-A list the same length as the number of chunks in ITER().
-When REDUCE is used list length is 1.
+By default, a list the same length as the number of chunks in ITER().
+When REDUCE is used, the return is consistent with application of the reduction.

-Valerie Obenchain mailto:vobencha@fhcrc.org.
+Valerie Obenchain mailto: vobencha@fhcrc.org.

 - bpvec for parallel, vectorized calculations. - bplapply for parallel, lapply-like calculations. - BiocParallelParam for details of BPPARAM.